 Reminders will be in the studio

-We will have safety messages and reminders posted throughout the studio and a copy of the above plan will be posted in the studio as well.
+We will have reminders and a copy of the above plan posted in the studio.

 Let us know if you have any questions!
 We are SO excited to open our studio doors again!
 Never in the past fifteen years of business have we been away from our work and our clients for such a long period of time.
 We just simply can’t wait to be back again!